-States must conduct interstate New Entrant safety audits in order to participate in the MCSAP (49 CFR 350.201.)
-A State may conduct intrastate New Entrant safety audits at the State's discretion if the intrastate safety audits do not negatively impact their interstate new entrant program.
+The FAST Act states that conducting interstate New Entrant safety audits is now a requirement to participate in the MCSAP (49 CFR 350.201.)
+The Act allows a State to conduct intrastate New Entrant safety audits at the State's discretion.
+States that choose to conduct intrastate safety audits must not negatively impact their interstate new entrant program.

-Note: A State or a third party may conduct New Entrant safety audits.
+Note: The FAST Act also says that a State or a third party may conduct New Entrant safety audits.
 If a State authorizes a third party to conduct safety audits on its behalf, the State must verify the quality of the work conducted and remains solely responsible for the management and oversight of the New Entrant activities.

-Yes No Question Does your State conduct Offsite safety audits in the New Entrant Web System (NEWS)?
+Yes No Question ۲ 0 Does your State conduct Offsite safety audits in the New Entrant Web System (NEWS)?
 NEWS is the online system that carriers selected for an Offsite Safety Audit use to submit requested documents to FMCSA.
 Safety Auditors use this same system to review documents and communicate with the carrier about the Offsite Safety Audit.
-Does your State conduct Group safety audits at non principal place of business locations?
-Does your State intend to conduct intrastate safety audits and claim the expenses for reimbursement, state match, and/or Maintenance of Effort on the MCSAP Grant?
+0 ۲ Does your State conduct Group safety audits at non principal place of business locations?
+0 ۲ Does your State intend to conduct intrastate safety audits and claim the expenses for reimbursement, state match, and/or Maintenance of Effort on the MCSAP Grant?